 How to Restore backup data of Router from FTP server

 This article is all about how to backup router data with FTP Server.
-And How to Restore data from a Backed up file in FTP server?
-You have to careful whenever you will be performing this lab.
-Please watch every step very careful.
-In future if you have any doubt or query you can Contact me.
+And How to Restore data from a Backed up file in an FTP server?
+You have to care whenever you will be performing this lab.
+Please watch every step very carefully.
+In future, if you have any doubt or queries you can contact me.
 I will get back to you as soon as possible.

 Categories: CCNA LAB